 Memorable Manitobans: Manlius Bull (1849-1929)

-Born at Smithfield, Ontario, on 1 March 1849, a son of George Ferdinand Bull and Charlotte Potts.
-He was educated in the public school of Smithfield but showed an early bent for business.
+Born at Smithfield, Ontario, on 1 March 1849, son of George Ferdinand Bull and Charlotte Potts, he was educated in the public school of Smithfield but showed an early bent for business.
 At the age of 14 he went into a general store in Brampton, Ontario, and spent twelve years there.
 For seven years after that he travelled for a wholesale tea company and then joined the westward trek of young men.

 His first business venture in Winnipeg was establishment of the city’s first commission house in 1882, in partnership with William F. Henderson.
 Seven years later he took over the Royal Crown Soaps Company, becoming President and Managing Director.
 The plant was operating in St. Boniface, but Bull no sooner assumed the managership than he moved the plant to King Street, and enlarged it.
 In 1910 Lever Brothers took over the soap business but Bull continued as its Canadian head.
 His activities extend far beyond this business.
 At the time of his death he was President of the Home Investment and Savings Association, president of the City Provincial Loan Company, president of the Standard Trusts Company, director of the Great-West Life Assurance Company, and a director of the Union Bank, which merged with the Royal Bank of Canada.